DashboardHero/tabler/README.md

 The same Tabler admin you know and love - easier to customize and work with.
+A functional Single Page Application that you can ship today.
 React, Angular and Vue are great technologies, but too complex for a project the size of an admin dashboard.
 This version of Tabler comes with components, folder-based routing and the same MIT license.